VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Introduction

-To address the scene representation issue, we propose \name, a novel approach that utilizes scene graphs as an intermediate representation for robot task planning.
+To address the scene representation challenge, we propose \name, a framework that uses scene graphs as an intermediate representation for robot task planning.
 Scene graphs have proven particularly valuable in robotic task planning~\cite{zhu2021hierarchical, gu2023conceptgraphs, amiri2022reasoning, rana2023sayplan}.
 Their structured nature enables the abstraction of object-level details into symbolic graphs, making them robust to noise while retaining essential information about object interactions.
 For example, a scene graph might encode that a "cup is on the table" or a "spoon is inside the cup," providing a framework for reasoning about actions such as moving the spoon or rearranging the objects in the scene.
-This abstraction is especially important for tasks where the physical appearance of individual objects is not important.
+This abstraction is particularly useful for tasks where the precise visual appearance of objects is not critical.
 One such task is using a reference scene to arrange objects in another scene to look like the reference scene.
 Because of the scene graph representation, \name can solve this task significantly better than methods that rely on raw pixel data.

-Despite their powerful nature, VLMs are prone to failures in planning, often requiring multiple iterations of prompting to achieve the correct result~\cite{valmeekam2023planning}.
+Despite their strong capabilities, VLMs frequently produce incorrect plans and often require multiple prompting iterations to generate a valid action sequence~\cite{valmeekam2023planning}.
 Approaches such as~\cite{li2023interactive} attempt to solve this problem by inserting a human directly into the loop.
 However, this is time-consuming and requires constant human supervision.
-To address the plan verification and correcting problem we add an iterative planning component to~\name.
+To address this plan verification problem, we add an iterative planning component to~\name.
 The structured nature of scene graphs allows \name to represent each action in the plan as graph operations.
 For example, moving an object from one location to another can be represented with an edge manipulation operation.
 This representation allows \name to quickly check for constraint violations and iterate with the task planner to generate valid action sequences.
 This setup, shown in Figure~\ref{fig:approach}, allows for more accurate and robust planning.\looseness=-1